 For example, the User can inspect and/or rewrite the URL path, to rewrite the URL query-string or individual URI arguments.
 The User can also rewrite request methods, request headers, cookies, and request body data (including URL encoded POST arguments) with ease.

 The User can choose to do a redirect (like 301, 302, and 307 redirects) when certain criteria meet on the current client request, or just serve out a custom error page or abort the connection directly.

 Geographical information derived from the client IP addresses can also be used in user rule conditions, like filtering out clients from a particular city, country, or region.

 Automatic data analytics can also be provided automatically for the User request filtering or rewriting rules if the User enables them.
-Corresponding data collection code will automatically be deployed into the Edge at the same time for each User rules so that the user can see how many times a particular rule has got hit (and missed) on the Edge at soft real time and concrete request samples actually hitting that rule.
+Corresponding data collection code will automatically be deployed into the Edge at the same time for each User rule so that the user can see how many times a particular rule has got hit (and missed) on the Edge at soft real-time and concrete request samples actually hitting that rule.

 Rate limiting, traffic shaping, and concurrency control can also be enabled in this phase.
 The User can configure limits on different criteria and/or granularities at the same time, for a single request.

 Initial versions of OpenResty Edge will do traffic limiting on the instance level (though across all the NGINX worker processes).
 Future versions will also support Cluster level or even global level traffic limiting through CRDT algorithms.

 Similar to request filtering and rewriting, these User rules can apply to responses.

 Eventually we can allow the User to specify Perl-compatible regular expressions to do streaming substitutions in potentially very large response bodies fulfilling some criteria, similar to the open-source

 ngx_replace_filter NGINX module, but much more flexible and dynamic, and also much faster.